Brand & Communications

 A brand is the total experience that we create for all of our audiences.
-In the College of Natural Resources and Environment, we are a part of the university brand and experience, but it’s also important that we leverage our college brand — because there are amazing things happening in the college and we have a unique story to tell.
+Our college is part of the university brand, but we also have our college brand because we too have a unique story to tell.

-Brand guidelines are important to ensure that all the publications, websites, social media, merchandise, etc., that represent CNRE have a consistent look and feel.
+Brand guidelines are important to ensure that all the publications, websites, social media, and merchandise that represent CNRE have a consistent look and feel.
 Our goal is that whenever our audiences come into contact with any of these items, they immediately recognize the “stamp” of Virginia Tech and CNRE.

 Lockups for the college, departments, and centers